boom-lab/crocolake-matlab/README.md

 3. [Contact](#contact)

 ### Usage
 To run the scripts, simply run them from your Matlab workspace.
-Note that you might need Matlab R2022 or newer for compatibility with the parquet format.
+Note that you will need Matlab R2022 or newer for compatibility with the parquet format.

 Each scripts loads, filters, and visualizes a different database (Argo or CrocoLake, physical or biogeochemical observations).
 Before running the script, make sure you downloaded the database: each script contains a commented line of code of the type `download_database(db_name, db_type, db_qc)` just before the first instruction; you can uncomment this the first time you run the script (or copy-paste and run in the command window).
 For example, in `Example_ARGO_PHY_QC.m` it is `% download_database("ARGO","PHY",true)`.